preservim/vim-wordy/README.markdown

 _wordy_ stands ready as a simple alternative to these comprehensive tools, focusing narrowly on identifying potential problems.
-To compensate for _wordy_’s simplicity, it’s best used in concert with the literature on usage (Strunk and White, e.g.).
+To compensate for _wordy_’s bare-bones approach, it’s best used in concert with the literature on usage (Strunk and White, e.g.).

 ## Requirements